devpi/devpi/doc/userman/devpi_concepts.rst

 one of its bases.

-**Non volatile indexes** should be used as common package repositories between user, either for staging or production.
+**Non volatile indexes** should be used as common package repositories between users, either for staging or production.

 .. _um_concept_server_end_points: